Etacrynic acid

 Etacrynic acid (INN) or ethacrynic acid (USAN), trade name Edecrin, is a loop diuretic used to treat high blood pressure and the swelling caused by diseases like congestive heart failure, liver failure, and kidney failure.
-A con with etacyrnic acid compared to the other loop diuretic drugs such as furosemide is that it has a significantly steep dose-response curve, which means the drug's dosing is very important as small variance in dose can cause a significant difference in the biological response.
+A disadvantage with ethacrynic acid, compared to the other loop diuretic drugs such as furosemide, is that it has a significantly steep dose-response curve.
+This means the drug's dosing is very important as small variance in dose can cause a significant difference in the biological response.

-Unlike the other loop diuretics, etacrynic acid is not a sulfonamide and thus use is not contraindicated in those with sulfa allergies.
-If a patient with sulfa allergies is in need of a loop diuretic, it is more likely for the physician to prescribe etacyrnic acid for this reason.
+Unlike the other loop diuretics, etacrynic acid is not a sulfonamide and may thus be used in individuals with sulfa allergies in whom the sulfonamide loop diuretics would be contraindicated.

 Structural features

-Ethacrynic acid is a phenoxyacetic acid derivative, which means it contains a ketone group and a methylene group.
+Ethacrynic acid is a phenoxyacetic acid derivative, and contains an α,β-unsaturated ketone group.